Zahid031/prothomalo-scraper/README.md

-# Prothomalo Newspaper Scraper & API (Beautifulsoup4+Requests+Elasticsearch+AWS S3)
+# Prothomalo Newspaper Scraper & API (Beautifulsoup4+Requests+Elasticsearch+AWS S3+React)

-This project is a Django-based web scraper and RESTful API for fetching and searching news articles from the Prothomalo newspaper website.
-It uses Celery for asynchronous task management, Elasticsearch for storing and searching articles, and provides an S3 backup solution for the scraped data.
+This project is a full-stack application featuring a Django-based web scraper and RESTful API, complemented by a React frontend.
+It fetches and searches news articles from the Prothomalo newspaper website, using Celery for asynchronous task management, Elasticsearch for article storage and search, and provides an S3 backup solution for scraped data.

 ## Features

+*   **React Frontend:** A user-friendly interface to interact with the scraper, view tasks, and search articles.
 *   **Web Scraper:** Scrapes news articles from different categories of the Prothomalo website.
 *   **RESTful API:** Provides endpoints to start scraping tasks, check task status, and search for articles.
 *   **Asynchronous Task Processing:** Uses Celery with Redis to handle long-running scraping tasks in the background.